Skip to main content

 How signals work

-A signal evaluates spans for one of your agents.
-When you activate it, Catalyst samples incoming spans for that agent, sends each sampled span’s input and output to an LLM judge with the prompt you wrote, and writes the label back to the span.
+A signal evaluates traffic for one of your agents.
+When you activate it, Catalyst samples incoming traffic for that agent, sends each sampled target’s input and output to an LLM judge with the prompt you wrote, and writes the label back.
 You can then filter, chart, and break down your traces by that label.

 1